RDBALL/city-explorer/README.md

 * lab-06: I worked with Keven Brandison to create the Lab06 WRRC graphic

 * lab-07: I worked with Jun Son to create the Lab07 WRRC graphic

+* lab-08: I worked with Armen Agabekian to create the lab08 WRRC graphic.
+I also collaborated with Stephen Clemmer and Keelen Fisher while configuring the weatherbit and movie database API async functions

 ---